EmmanuelDemey/codelab-elastic/step5/README.md

-# Step 5 - Alerting
+## Alerting

 We will now add alerts in our plateform.
 We will send alerts if we have less than 10 requests in the last 5 mn .

-* Add username/password to the filebeat configuration file
+- Add username/password to the filebeat configuration file

 ```
 setup.kibana: